Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 Taste

-Whether the foam adds a layer of complexity to espresso is up to debate; however, there’s no doubt that sometimes a poorly-made crema can taste unpleasantly bitter in a way that doesn’t complement the bitterness of the coffee.
+Whether the foam adds a layer of complexity to espresso is up for debate; however, there's no doubt that sometimes a poorly-made crema can taste unpleasantly bitter in a way that doesn't complement the bitterness of the coffee.

 If you're dealing with this issue, chances are you're behind on your machine's cleaning schedule.